Mihawk1891/Docpal/README.md

-# Samey AI Assessment Solution By Pranav Bansode.

-## • Problem_1 (Only Explorer Mode) [Problem_1.py]
+## • Problem_1
-### Solution Overview

-This solution creates an interactive web application combining natural language processing (NLP) and machine learning techniques to enhance sentiment analysis and psychological insights from text and audio inputs.
+This project creates an interactive web application combining natural language processing (NLP) and machine learning techniques to enhance sentiment analysis and psychological insights from text and audio inputs.
 The application leverages various NLP libraries and machine learning algorithms to comprehensively analyze emotional states and psychological conditions based on user-provided text or audio data.

 ### Key Features of this solution